From Side-Project to Full-Time: 5 Things I've Learned in 5 Years

 I've had talks of potential deals upwards of $100k/yr.
 These are large enterprises — F100s, F500s, F1000s.
 Typically, they're replacing a legacy licensing system.
 Some of these big deals are even with [overly] ambitious startup founders with lots and lots of funding.
 But I came to the conclusion some time ago that these deals largely aren't in my best interest.
 And I'm not the only one who thinks this way.

 These deals can be hefty sums of money, sure, and they can be hard to turn down.
 But the leverage it gives to these customers is too extreme for my tastes.
 They would become too big of a piece of my "revenue pie."
-And typically, as part of a deal's contingency, they would request new features that wouldn't benefit my other customers, isolated datastores, isolated instances, SSO, etc. These things would slow down my very fast iteration and development cycles, and would ultimately become a nightmare to manage and maintain.
+And typically, as part of a deal's contingency, they would request new features that wouldn't directly benefit my other customers, isolated datastores, isolated instances, custom authentication rules, etc. These things would slow down my very fast iteration and development cycles, and would ultimately become a nightmare to manage and maintain.
 I run a SaaS, after all, not a consultancy.

 I've seen what the demands of large businesses do to a smaller business, and I didn't want any part of that.
 Not at this point in my life, anyways.